CLick here for CEOP

 At Smeeth, we promote core values and prepare children for life in modern Britain; through PSHE and across the curriculum, children explore democracy, rights and responsibilities, respect and tolerance of those of different faiths, beliefs and opinions.
 A wealth of enrichment activities further support and complement our PSHE curriculum.
 These include residential trips, school visits, community events, sports, arts and music clubs and events.

-Targeted nurture clubs and sessions support children to develop social skills and a sense of self-worth.
+Targeted nurture groups and sessions support children to develop social skills and a sense of self-worth.
 Kindness and well-being are at the heart of our school values and are the focus of school assemblies, class behaviour reward systems and star awards.
 Children are actively involved in making decisions and discussing issues surrounding their health, friendships and well-being through the School Council and other pupil voice activities.

 Modern Foreign Languages